using-system/devops/k8s/cka/8-Troubleshooting_question.md

 ## With services

- - Inspect system pod and logs
+ - Inspect system pod and logs (for kube-proxy and kube api for example)

 ## Kubelet